 Supplementary schemes are wholly financed by individuals through arrangements such as personal savings, cooperative and credit societies, occupational pension schemes, private pension schemes etc. They are chosen by members to compliment benefits of any mandatory scheme.
 Example is VSRS-GEPF, PSS-PSPF, and DAS-PPF

-In Tanzania mainland there are six Social Security Schemes, namely:
+In Tanzania mainland there are seven Social Security Schemes, namely:

 a) GEPF Retirement Benefit Fund (GEPF)